ErikBuer/SineTables.jl/docs/src/Examples/sine_speed_test.md

 # Sine Speeed Test

-Lets compare the speed difference of using SineTables and `Base.sin`.
+Let's compare the speed difference of using SineTables and `Base.sin`.
 We'll assume that the signal will be generated on a 12-bit DAC.

-Lets start by looking at the `Base.sin` version, so get the time-to-beat.
+We'll start by looking at the `Base.sin` version, so get the time-to-beat.

 ```@example SpeedTest
 using BenchmarkTools